robcarver17/pysystemtrade/docs/data.md

 Make sure you are running a [MongoDB](#mongodb) instance before running this.

-The information is sucked out of [this file](/data/futures/csvconfig/spreadcosts.csv) and into the MongoDB database.
+The information is sucked out of [`/data/futures/csvconfig/spreadcosts.csv`](/data/futures/csvconfig/spreadcosts.csv) and into the MongoDB database.

 ## Roll parameter configuration